 JONATHAN HEPFER, ARTISTIC DIRECTOR

 Jonathan Hepfer (b.
-1983) is a percussionist, conductor, and concert curator specializing in avant-garde and experimental music.
+1983) is a percussionist, conductor, and concert curator.
 He began playing classical music at age 17 after discovering the work of John Cage while studying at SUNY Buffalo.
 Subsequently, Jonathan attended Oberlin Conservatory, UC – San Diego and the Musikhochschule Freiburg (with the support of a two-year DAAD fellowship), where he studied with Michael Rosen (craft), Steven Schick (interpretation) and Bernhard Wulff (metaphysics), respectively.
-Other major influences have included Jan Williams (aesthetics), Lewis Nielson (ethics), Brian Alegant (analysis), and William O’Brien (philosophy).
+Other major influences have included Hamza Walker (visual art), Margaret Morgan (critical theory), Jan Williams (aesthetics), Lewis Nielson (ethics), Brian Alegant (analysis), and William O’Brien (philosophy).

-Jonathan is the artistic director of Echoi, a flexible chamber ensemble which he co-founded in 2006 with Alice Teyssier.
-He is also a member of the percussion ensemble red fish blue fish, and has collaborated as a soloist, chamber musician and conductor with ensembles such as Ensemble Mosaik, Ensemble SurPlus, asamisimasa, hand werk, the Formalist Quartet, PALIMPSEST, the Slee Sinfonietta, ICE and Signal.
-From 2011-13, he was a member of the Freiburg Percussion Ensemble, which regularly toured central Europe, as well as Vietnam, Indonesia, Mongolia and Ukraine.
+Since 2006, Jonathan has been artistic director of the chamber ensemble ECHOI.
+He has collaborated as a soloist, chamber musician and conductor with ensembles such as Talea Ensemble, Ensemble Mosaik, Ensemble SurPlus, asamisimasa, hand werk, PALIMPSEST, ICE and Signal.
+Formerly, he was a member of the Freiburg Percussion Ensemble and red fish blue fish, which toured extensively in Europe, Asia and Latin America.

 As a soloist, Jonathan has focused extensively on the works of the composers Pierluigi Billone, Walter Zimmermann, Iannis Xenakis, Brian Ferneyhough, Helmut Lachenmann, Giacinto Scelsi, Claus-Steffen Mahnkopf, Georges Aperghis and Vinko Globokar.
-He has given solo performances at the Stone in New York, Harvard University, the Tonhalle Düsseldorf (Germany), the Odessa Philharmonic Theater (Ukraine), and the National History Museum in Ulan Bator (Mongolia).
+He has given solo performances at Walt Disney Concert Hall, the Stone in New York, Harvard University, the Tonhalle Düsseldorf (Germany), the Odessa Philharmonic Theater (Ukraine), and the National History Museum in Ulan Bator (Mongolia).